PombertLab/SYNY/README.md

 - GT and AC nucleotide biases (blue and green lines)
 - GA and CT nucleotide biases (purple and yellow lines)

 Syntenic blocks identified by SYNY are indicated by ribbons.
 These ribbons are color-coded based on the chromosomes/contigs present in the reference genome used.
+If desired, color coding can be set by cluster instead with `--clusters`.
+This option is useful when working with prokaryotes featuring a single chromosome, so that the ribbons are not all of the same color.

 By default, contigs will be labelled by numbers in the Circos plots.
 If desired, contigs can instead be labelled by their names with the `--labels names` command line option.
 Label sizes (default: 36) and fonts can be futher adjusted with the `--label_size` and `--label_font` command line options.
 Possible fonts are: `light`, `normal`, `default`, `semibold`, `bold`, `italic`, `bolditalic`, `italicbold` (see this Circos [tutorial](https://circos.ca/documentation/tutorials/ideograms/labels/) for details).